 - Depending on the pattern you notice, consider: how would you prefer things to be?

 There is a readable article on this topic – in PDF format.
 You can print it off at:

 Locus of control is often viewed as an inborn personality component.
 However, there is also evidence that it is shaped by childhood experiences—including children’s interactions with their parents.
 Children raised by parents who encouraged independence, and helped them to learn the connection between actions and their consequences, tended to have a more well developed internal locus of control.

-It would appear that children with a more internal locus of control have greater confidence and feel more able to influence outcomes through their own actions …. as long as it is not ‘always’ your ‘fault’!
+It would appear that children with a more internal locus of control have greater confidence.
+They feel more able to influence outcomes through their own actions …. as long as it is not ‘always’ my ‘fault’!

 Even so, humans are meaning-seeking creatures and our LOC will play a large part in the ‘meanings’ we detect and articulate.